aya-prover/aya-prover-docs/src/blog/lang-exts.md

 The current status of Agda libraries, that having separate cubical, HoTT library, and standard library, implementing the basic features individually, is a significant evidence that Agda is barely a programming language, but a collection of programming languages that share a lot in common and have good interoperability.
-Each flag that enables a certain language feature makes Agda a different language, and it is difficult in general to make two different language source-to-source compatible (see Kotlin-Java, Scala-Java, etc).
+Each flag that enables a certain language feature makes Agda a different language, and it is difficult in general to make two different language source-to-source compatible (see Kotlin-Java, Scala-Java, etc.).

 It is good to keep your language evolving like Agda (adding new features aggressively), and indeed Agda is **the** proof assistant with the richest set of language features I've known so far.